 Dr. Harker is a member of the board of directors of Pepco Holdings Inc. and Huntsman Corporation, and a founding member of the board of advisors of Decision Lens Inc. He previously served as a trustee of the Goldman Sachs Trust and Goldman Sachs Variable Insurance Trust.

-Dr. Harker is a Class B director of the Federal Reserve Bank of Philadelphia, a member of the Homeland Security Academic Advisory Council, a member of the board of directors of the NCAA–Division I and a member of the NCAA Executive Committee, the organization’s highest governance body.
+Dr. Harker is a Class B director of the Federal Reserve Bank of Philadelphia and a member of the Homeland Security Academic Advisory Council.
 He serves on the boards of Christiana Care Health Systems, First State Innovation, Catholic Relief Services and Easter Seals of Delaware.
 He is a member of the Regional Leadership Initiative Steering Committee at the Council on Competitiveness and a member of the CEO Council for Growth at the Greater Philadelphia Chamber of Commerce.

 Dr. Harker received his B.S.E. and M.S.E. in Civil Engineering in 1981, an M.A. in Economics in 1983 and a Ph.D. in Civil and Urban Engineering in 1983, all from the University of Pennsylvania.

 When he was named UPS Transportation Professor of the Private Sector in 1991, Dr. Harker became the youngest faculty member in Wharton’s history awarded an endowed professorship.
 Dr. Harker has published or edited nine books and more than 100 professional articles.
 From 1996–99, he served as editor-in-chief of the premier journal Operations Research.